dennisschroeder/khome/README.md

 ```

 By calling the connect function, you establish a connection to the Home-Assistant websocket api, run the authentication process and start the state
 change streaming.
-When all went as supposed, you should see:
+When all went as supposed, you should see the following output in the console.

 ```bash
 [main] INFO khome.core.Logger - Authentication required!
 [main] INFO khome.core.Logger - Sending authentication message.
 [main] INFO khome.core.Logger - Authenticated successfully.
 ```

-in the console.

 The `connect {}` function basically is a wrapper around [ktors](https://ktor.io/clients/websockets.html) `client.wss() {}` function, which is the scope to receive from and send messages
 to the websocket api.
 Inside the connect scope, you can use khome's abstracted functions, or your very own, to build your smart home-automation's.